HakubJozak/mana/README.markdown

 ## Controls
 ### Mouse
  - drag & drop does most of the actions
- - left click shows the detail
+ - left click on card: shows the detail
- - right click taps/untaps the card
+ - right click on card: taps/untaps the card
+ - right click on battlefield: add tokens/custom cards

 ### Keyboard
  <t> - turns over the highlighted card